kgjerde/corporaexplorer/README.md

 <br>

-Clicking on a ‘document tile’ produces two things.
+Clicking on a “document tile” produces two things.
 First, the full text of the document with search terms highlighted.
 Second, above the text a tile chart consisting of n tiles where each tile represents a 1/n part of the document, and where the colour in a tile indicates whether and